PGCE Secondary School Direct (German) / Overview

 - Entry requirements

-- 2:2 honours degree or above.
-If you are not a native German speaker, 50% or more of your degree content should have focused on German.
-If you are unsure, please contact us to discuss your qualifications.
+- Minimum 2:2 honours degree.
+If you are not a native German speaker, approximately 50% or more of your degree content should have focused on German.

-- A strong academic record at A-level (or equivalent) in French, German or Spanish.
+- A strong academic record at A-level (or equivalent), including French, German or Spanish.